 Compliance is one of the pillars of good cloud governance.
 It is vital to configure the requisite settings right at the start to ensure compliance.
 This section is split into two sections: Governance Rules and Schedules.

-Here, select the policies that you want to be applicable for your cloud account.
+User can select the policies that you want to be applicable for th cloud account.
 There are different types of policies you can select from – Standards, Security and Cost Optimization.

 This is to provide rules for scheduling auto shutdown of the virtual machine associated with the cloud account.